Enalean/tuleap-documentation-en/languages/en/user-guide/ci.rst

 -  build #projet\_num:AJob/XXX (will make a reference to the build number 'XXX' of the job 'AJob' of the project number 'project\_num')

-.. [#f1]
-   Several strategies are possible: after each commit, with regular interval (every hours, every night).
-It depends on the size of the project, the number of developers, the frequency of modifications.